 |Location of adults: Small intestine|

-Most dogs are asymptomatic, developing a strong immunity to infection and stop shedding larvae within the first 8-12 weeks of life.
+Most dogs are asymptomatic, developing a strong immunity to infection following transmammary infection and stop shedding larvae within the first 8-12 weeks of life..
 In young pups, mild and self-limiting watery or mucus diarrhoea may result.
-In heavy infections, wasting and signs of bronchopneumonia due to migrating of auto-infective larvae may be present.
+Use of corticosteroids or a reduction in immunocompetence predisposes to autoinfection.
+In these instances, wasting and signs of bronchopneumonia due to migrationo of auto-infective larvae may be present.
 Pododermatitis may result from percutaneous penetration of larvae.

 The Baermann technique (SOP 3) is the test of choice for larval isolation and identification.
-Strongyle eggs possess a first stage larvae (Fig 1), which may be isolated on standard faecal flotation (S.G.
-1.20).
-(SOP 1) The first-stage larvae can be recognized via their prominent genital primordium (Fig 2) and must be differentiated from larvae of lungworms (Fig 3) and hookworms.
+EggsE possess first-stage larvae (Fig 1), which may be isolated on standard faecal flotation (S.G.
+1.20) (SOP 1).
+The first-stage larvae can be recognized via their prominent genital primordium (Fig 2) and must be differentiated from larvae of lungworms (Fig 3) and hookworms.
 Diagnosis of Strongyloides spp. infection is complicated by the fact that larvae may be very low in number or absent from the faeces, even in symptomatic cases.
-In these cases, faeces can be tested multiple times (3 times over the course 5 to 7 days).
+In these cases, faeces can be tested multiple times (3 times over the course of 5 to 7 ).

-Off-label use of ivermectin at 200 µg/ kg, as a single oral dose and fenbendazole 50 mg/kg once daily for 5 consecutive days is effective at removing adult worms.
+Off-label use of ivermectin at 200 µg/kg, as a single oral dose and fenbendazole 50 mg/kg once daily for 5 days is effective at removing adult worms.
 Re-test faeces twice at 2- and 4-weeks following treatment and monthly thereafter, for a total period of 6 months.
 Re-treatment may be necessary in some cases.

 In Strongyloides-endemic areas, consider testing dogs prior to initiating any immunosuppressive therapy, particularly corticosteroids.
-Latent intestinal infections can be reactivated when the host is immunocompromised (e.g. iatrogenic, neoplasia) to produce auto-infective larvae which can cause life-threatening disseminate infection.
+Latent intestinal infections can be reactivated when the host is immunocompromised (e.g. iatrogenic, neoplasia) to produce auto-infective larvae, which can cause life-threatening disseminated infection.
 Infected dogs should be isolated from other animals.
 For further control options, refer to the General Considerations and Recommendations section.